Threshold Navigation

 How This Connects

-You can enter through a Glyph.
+You may enter through a Glyph.

 Move through a Pathway.

-Stabilize with a Form.
+Stabilize through a Form.

 Return through a Drawer.